Experimental Simulation of Larger Quantum Circuits with Fewer Superconducting Qubits

-To estimate the fidelity of the large quantum circuit reconstructed by small subcircuits, we need to compute $\Tr(\rho \mathsf{ODD})$ and $\Tr(\rho \mathsf{EVEN})$.
-That is, we calculate the expectations of the terms in their expansion (\eqref{eq:odd_and_even}), and then take the average.
-Note that any terms in the expansion of $\mathsf{ODD}$ and $\mathsf{EVEN}$ are stabilizers of $\ket{\mathsf{LC}_n}$, meaning that they all have expectations 1 with respect to $\ket{\mathsf{LC}_n}$, in the absence of noise.
-Note that for the subcircuits, if we take $\ket{\psi_i} = \ket{+}$, then they correspond to a 4-qubit and 3-qubit linear-cluster state, respectively.
-The corresponding probability distributions from the $XZ$ measurement are shown in Fig.~\ref{fig:subcirc_data}~(a), which also includes the theoretical distributions for a comparison.
-Here, each cell represents one bit string, and its color indicates the probability.
-There are $2^4$ cells for the 4-qubit distributions and $2^3$ cells for the 3-qubit distributions.
-The probability distributions from $ZX$ measurement can be found in Supplemental Materials.
-Then, in Fig.~\ref{fig:subcirc_data}~(b), the expectations of the terms in the expansion of both $\mathsf{ODD}$ and $\mathsf{EVEN}$ are presented.
-From these expectations, we derive the fidelity lower bound for the 4-qubit linear-cluster state is 0.713, while that for the 3-qubit linear-cluster state is 0.909.
-These bounds match the average fidelity from quantum state tomography.
+As a warm-up, we show how to estimate the fidelity lower bounds for the 4-qubit and 3-qubit linear-cluster states.
+Note that if we take $\ket{\psi_i} = \ket{+}$ for the subcircuits, then they correspond to a 4-qubit and 3-qubit linear-cluster state, respectively.
+The corresponding probability distributions from the $XZ$ measurement are shown in Fig.~\ref{fig:subcirc_data}~(b), which also includes the theoretical distributions for a comparison; see Supplemental Material~\cite{supp} for the probability distributions from $ZX$ measurement.
+From these distributions, one can obtain the expectations of terms in the $\mathsf{ODD}$ and $\mathsf{EVEN}$ operators of the 4-qubit and 3-qubit LC states, as shown in Fig.~\ref{fig:subcirc_data}~(c).
+The fidelity lower bound then follows from these expectations according to \eqref{eq:fidelity_lower_bound}, which is 0.952 and 0.909 for the 4-qubit and 3-qubit LC states, respectively~\cite{supp}.
+These bounds match the average fidelity (of all 36 circuits for subcircuit~1 and 12 circuits for subcircuit~2) from quantum state tomography.